FedeClaudi/refy/README.md

 1. Tools like [meta.org](https://www.meta.org/) rely on keywords, but keywords (e.g. computational neuroscience, Parkinson's Disease) are often overly general.
 As a result of that you have to sift through a lot irrelevant literature before you find something interesting
 2. Other tools like [connected papers](https://www.connectedpapers.com/) only work with one input paper at the time: you give it the title of a paper you've read and they give you suggestions.
 This is limiting: any software that can analyse **all papers you've read** can use a lot more information to find new papers that match more closely your interests.

 This is what `refy` is for: **`refy` analyzes the abstracts of several papers of yours and matches them agaist a database of almost ONE MILLION paper abstracts**.
-By using many input papers at once `refy` has a lot more information at its disposal which (hopefully) means that it can better recomend relevant papers.
+By using many input papers at once `refy` has a lot more information at its disposal which (hopefully) means that it can better recommend relevant papers.
 More details about the database used by `refy` can be found at the bottom of this document.

 >**Disclaimer:** The database used by `refy` is focused on neuroscience papers and preprints published in the last 30 years.
 If you are interested in older papers or work in a different field, please read the instructions below about how to adjust the database to your needs.